There are now 3 possible online modes for units:

 - 6 points

-- Indicative assessments in this unit are as follows: (1) assignments; (2) participation in online forum; and (3) research report.
+Indicative assessments in this unit are as follows: (1) assignments; (2) participation in online forum; and (3) final test.
 Further information is available in the unit outline.

 - Unit Coordinator(s)